Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 DIY Transport Options

-For the first time, the new Incoterms 2020 recognizes that buyers and sellers can transport the goods using their vehicles.
+For the first time, the new Incoterms 2020 acknowledges that buyers and sellers can transport goods using their vehicles.
 In the previous version, the rules assumed that a third-party shipping service would exclusively handle the transportation.
 This means they recognize buyers can now pick up goods using their vehicle from a port or terminal destination.

 This update only affects Free Carrier (FCA), Delivered at Place (DAP), Delivered at Place Unloaded (DPU), and Delivered Duty Paid (DDP)